manthan-neema/manthan-neema.github.io/navigations/about.md

 <p align="center">
   <img align="left" style="margin-right: 45px" src="{{ "/navigations/images/photo.jpeg" | relative_url }}"  width="250" height="400" alt="Manthan Photo" title="Manthan Neema">

-My name is Manthan Neema, an accomplished Senior Associate Consultant in Infosys with over 3+ years of experience in the IT industry.
+My name is Manthan Neema, an accomplished Quality Assurance Engineer in Infobeans with over 4+ years of experience in the IT industry.
-My expertise lies in delivering high-quality software by utilizing a blend of both <i> Automated and Manual testing </i> techniques, with a strong focus on <i> UI and API testing </i>.
+My expertise lies in delivering high-quality software by utilizing a blend of both <i> Automated and Manual testing </i> techniques, with a strong focus particularly on <i> UI and API Automation testing</i>.
 <br>
 <br>
 My toolset includes industry-leading technologies such as Cucumber, Selenium, and REST Assured, as well as a variety of Python libraries and many more.
 My attention to detail and passion for creating exceptional products have helped me achieve remarkable results throughout my career.
 <br>
 <br>
- I am always eager to learn new technologies and apply them in innovative ways to improve the quality and functionality of software products.
+I am always eager to expertise in my current skill-set and learn new technologies and apply them in innovative ways to improve the quality and functionality of software products.
 <br>
 <br>
 </p>